marnelfr/udemy.react/README.md

 it submitted the form meaning he confirmed the whole form.\
 An input should be validated when the user access to it and then blur.

-However, instead of making complicating validation that may cost a lot of resources, we can just use some references for our input with a state of object registering if each input is valid or not. then using the state, once the user submit the form, we can show errors about invalid inputs.
+However, instead of making complicate validation that may cost a lot of resources, we can just use some references for our inputs with a state of object registering if each input is valid or not.
+Then using the state, once the user submit the form, we can show errors about invalid inputs.

 **Never trust client side validation: always validate users input on server side as well**